Bartolomé Esteban Murillo: Career

+One of Murillo's late devotional paintings is the Madonna and Child, also known as the Nursing Madonna or Gypsy Madonna, dated c.
+1675–1679 and held by the Galleria Corsini in Rome.
+In 1877 the Italian engraver Francesco Di Bartolo was commissioned by the Regia Calcografia to prepare a charcoal drawing after the painting, on condition that he would also be entrusted with the engraving.
+The drawing was approved in 1878, and the burin engraving was completed and published in Rome in 1882.
+The work documents the 19th-century reception of Murillo in Italy through official reproductive engraving.

+Murillo died in Seville in 1682, a few months after he fell from a scaffold while working on a fresco at the church of the Capuchines in Cádiz.

 Legacy

 Murillo had many pupils and followers.
 The prolific imitation of his paintings ensured his reputation in Spain and fame throughout Europe, and before the 19th century his work was more widely known than that of any other Spanish artist.
 Artists influenced by his style included Gainsborough and Greuze.
 Google marked the 400 years since Murillo's birth with a doodle on 29 November 2018.